ChistaDATA/chista-asabru/DOCUMENTATION.md

 Asabru servers support various configurations to suit different needs and use cases.
 The proxy server operates on specific port numbers that correspond to the protocol used by the underlying database system.
 By leveraging the Asabru server, users can benefit from its efficient and reliable proxying capabilities, making it an excellent tool for database management and optimization.

+The port numbers for proxy given in the table are not fixed and can be changed from the proxy configuration file , if required.
+Here are the details about [proxy configuration](docs/configuration.md)

 Asabru server provides users with an efficient and flexible way to manage their database connections through a range of proxy port numbers for various config types, allowing users to configure and manage their database connections with ease.
 Here are the available configurations:

 | #   | Proxy Port # | DB Port # | Description                                                                                      | Proxy Mode  | Status |